Georgia Family Group Sheet for the Wiley B NELSON Family

 We don't know exactly when and where or how Wiley was injured.
 He was using crutches in a family photo when he was in Texas and his pension application states that he was wounded and never really recovered from the effects of the wound.
 Wiley made a powder horn and carved his initials into it along with some "x's".
 Family tradition is that Wiley made the marks during the time he was recuperating from his wounds.
 According to Walter Nelson, the food Wiley had at Vicksburg was pea soup and bread and dirty water.
 He and others had difficulty getting water because of leaving a trench in the direct line of fire.
 It was interesting to hear the same information from the National Park Service historian.
 There is an account in "History of Company B, 40th Alabama" by John Curry of a meal:" Four men cooked their rations together in the rear of the lines: 1/4 pound bacon, peas enough, one small corn cake, a few ounces of rice and sugar every fifth day.
 The men can barely live and are daily losing strength."
 Oh, I forgot, they also received a plug of tobacco every fourth day.
 When rations were reduced to 4 ounces, that was just enough to make one biscuit.
 A few times, especially when the regiment moved through South Carolina, the men were well fed.

-Copyright © 2003-present, all rights reserved.
+Copyright © Ellen.
+All rights reserved.